robertjchristian/peng81828.github.io/repo/README.md

 My Cydia Repo.
-Thanks to /u/WinneonSword for making a tutorial on setting up a Cydia Reoi using GitHub.
+Thanks to /u/WinneonSword for making a tutorial on setting up a Cydia Repo using GitHub.